awsdocs/amazon-cloudfront-developer-guide/doc_source/Resources.md

-# Amazon CloudFront Resources<a name="Resources"></a>
+# Amazon CloudFront Related Information<a name="Resources"></a>

 Although fairly simple to use, CloudFront is rich in functionality\.
-The resources listed here can help you learn more about CloudFront\.
+The information and resources listed here can help you learn more about CloudFront\.

 **Topics**
 + [Additional Amazon CloudFront Documentation](#resources-additional-cloudfront-documentation)